foodopendata/food-composition-ch/README.md

 ## License

-This package is licensed by its maintainers under the Public Domain Dedication and License.

 Data is republished here in view of the original [terms of use](http://www.naehrwertdaten.ch/request?xml=MessageData&xml=MetaData&xsl=Information&lan=en&pageKey=Start):

 > The FSVO provides the data free of charge to all interested parties.
 The data may be used, also for commercial purposes, (e.g. integration into food composition calculation software or nutrition diary-app) and scientific purposes, subject to acknowledgment of the source.

 Nevertheless, it should be noted that this material is currently sourced from several third-parties whose data publishing rights and licensing policies are somewhat unclear.
 If you intended to use these data in a public or commercial product, please check the original sources for any specific restrictions.

+The metadata description in this Data Package is licensed by its maintainers under the Public Domain Dedication and License.